improdead/Tanoshi/WARP.md

   - Shared Swift module (client): Shared/Narration/
     - Models: Shared/Narration/Models/NarrationModels.swift (Codable request/response types).
     - Networking: Shared/Narration/Networking/NarrationAPI.swift (REST), Shared/Narration/Networking/SSEClient.swift (SSE streaming).
-    - Upload: Shared/Narration/Upload/PageUploader.swift (presigned PNG PUTs with content-type/size validation).
+    - Upload: Shared/Narration/Upload/PageUploader.swift (direct PNG PUTs to API with content-type/size validation).
   - iOS UI + Reader wiring:
     - ListenToggleView.swift is embedded in ReaderToolbarView on iOS.
 The Reader injects closures to start/stop and a shared ReaderNarrationViewModel instance.
-    - On start, the Reader collects the current page and next 19 pages (up to 20), converts to PNG (in-memory image or fetched by URL), uploads via presigned PUT, and subscribes to SSE.
+    - On start, the Reader collects the current page and next 19 pages (up to 20), converts to PNG (in-memory image or fetched by URL), uploads via direct PUT to API, and subscribes to SSE.
     - Playback: When a page becomes ready, and the ad gate has elapsed, audio is auto-played for the page the user is currently viewing via AVPlayer.
     - The default backend base URL is https://api.tanoshi.app (override via UserDefaults key Tanoshi.APIBase).
 The app assumes Modal in production; local backend is not used by default.
   - See need.md for env, infra, and open decisions.